semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 To add an environment variable:
 1. Select the block
-2. Open the Environment Variables section
+2. Open the Environment Variables section (you may need to scroll down)
 3. Set your variable name and value
 4. Press **+Add env vars** if you need more variables
-5. Press the X if you need to delete a variable

 ![Environment variables](./img/env-vars.jpg)